The Alta Verapaz spikethumb frog (Plectrohyla teuchestes) is one of the most endangered frogs in Central America.

 This expedition offers you the opportunity to get involved with wildlife surveying and practical habitat conservation activities.

-You will spend time experiencing the mysterious cloud forests first hand, connecting with the nature around us.
+You’ll spend time experiencing the mysterious cloud forests first hand, connecting with the nature around you.

 From surveying for rare amphibians, to keeping an eye out for tree vipers, each day offers an opportunity to experience conservation in action.